 “Upon leaving Carthage, my plan is to attend medical school and pursue a career as a physician.”

-“Dr. David Brownholland is always available to answer any questions I have and has eased my mind about my pre-med path.
+“Professor David Brownholland is always available to answer any questions I have and has eased my mind about my pre-med path.
 His classroom is set up in a way that is different yet effective.
-Dr. Daniel Miller is always in a good mood and I love going to his class.
+Professor Daniel Miller is always in a good mood, and I love going to his class.
 He makes me excited to learn about neuroscience and continue down a path where research is involved in my education.”

 “My favorite class so far has been Neuroscience Research Methods and Statistical Analysis.
 This class has exposed me to research that is very hands-on.
 Being able to get this experience so early in my college career really makes me excited for the future and makes me feel like I have an advantage.”